Key Points

 Health benefits of cinnamon for dogs

 - Antioxidants: Cinnamon is rich in antioxidants, which protect against cell damage from environmental factors.
-It also slows down cognitive aging, supports brain function, and improves focus and memory.
-This can be helpful for aging dogs who suffer from dementia.

 - Anti-inflammatory properties: Cinnamon can reduce swelling and inflammation in dogs with arthritis, sore muscles, and joint pain.